"For we are His workmanship, created in Christ Jesus for good works ..."

 Robin Henshaw, a native of Washington, D.C., graduated from Western Maryland College with a degree in music education with Masters work in vocal pedagogy at University of Maryland.
 Her goal is "Bringing glory to God through Singing and Teaching."
 Repertoire includes sacred and contemporary Christian music, music theatre, and classical music.
 Robin maintains her own music studio, "Praise Voice," in Sunderland where she lives with her husband Mike.
 In addition to being a successful musician and vocalist, Robin is a Christian motivational speaker on worship and Bible topics, an author, and breast cancer survivor.

 Maria Matthias graduated from Hood College with a degree in Chemistry and Secondary Education.
-She has spent the last 14 years as a Navy wife and a homeschooling mom.
-This is Maria’s fifth year teaching at CCT.
+She has spent the last 15 years as a Navy wife and a homeschooling mom.
+This is Maria’s seventh year teaching at CCT.

 Tina Prevatt graduated from Cedarville University in Ohio where she studied Education and Bible.
 As a Navy wife, Tina has had the opportunity to teach in Christian schools in Maryland, Hawaii and California.
 She and her husband Rich homeschooled for over 18 years and have graduated their three children.
-Tina teaches for a fifth year at CCT in addition to serving on the CCT Board.
+Tina teaches at CCT in addition to serving on the CCT Board.